walder/open-ai-slack-bot/README.md

 OPENAI_API_KEY = <<API_KEY_FROM_OPEN_API>>
 ```

-For testing puprposes you can test the slack app for free on:
+For testing puprposes you can run the Slack app for free on:
 https://glitch.com